 2. The Weather Report

-The Basics: Teaching weather doesn’t have to be dull, and it’s easy to add vocabulary in a natural way as it comes up on a daily basis (instead of having students memorize a list of vocabulary).
+Teaching weather doesn’t have to be dull, and it’s easy to add vocabulary as it comes up naturally on a daily basis (instead of having students memorize a list of vocabulary).
 Add a simple hand motion for each type of weather to solidify vocabulary.

 Ways to Play:

 - Daily Routine.
-Start each class period by asking what the weather is like and modeling the answer with the motion, but only for the weather that’s actually true at the time.
-Have all students follow suit to repeat the weather and make the hand motions at the same time, and make sure they’re looking out the window as they answer.
+Start each class period by asking what the weather is like and modeling the answer with the hand motion.
+Have all students repeat the weather and make the motion at the same time, and make sure they’re looking out the window as they answer.

-Don’t worry if you end up saying the same words every day for the first month of school.
-Eventually it will get colder and the weather will change, so trust nature to take its course as your students absorb this vocabulary as part of your daily warm-up routine.
-As students grow comfortable, you can begin to ask them individual question about the weather instead of relying on group responses.
+Don’t worry if you end up repeating the same words—the weather will eventually change, and your students will absorb this vocabulary as part of their daily warm-up routine.
+Once they’re comfortable with it, you can start asking them individual questions about the weather instead of relying on group responses.

 - True/False Charades.
 Once you’ve incorporated more words, try playing weather Charades.
 Have students get into pairs, and take turns guessing the weather a partner acts out.
 After each round, the guesser should then tell their partner whether it’s true or false for that day (a simple sí or no will do).